NguyenPhuongNghi/Market-and-Product-Analysis/README.md

 - APAC and EU were the revenue leader, while Canada is the profit leader but with low sales
 - Most sub-categories had positive profit margins, except Table (-8.5%) --> analyze the performance of this category in different markets to identify areas of inefficiency

 4️⃣ **Customer**
+#### 📌 Sales:
+- Sales from Consumer was the biggest (6.5M), followed by Corporate (3.8M) and Home Office (2.3M)
+- Sales of all segments have grown steadily across years with peak-season in Q4 and Consumer segment showed the strongest growth trend.
+#### 📌 Profit Margin:
+- Volatile across all segments, especially Home Office, which fluctuates significantly but remained in the 10–15% range for all segments.
+- The profit margin was relatively equal, around 11.5%-12.0%
+#### 📌 Return Rate:
+- Return rates are relatively the same across 3 customer segments, around 4,5%-5%
+#### 📌 Segment Performance:
+🔎 Top-performing category (true for all customer segments)
++ Phones
++ Copiers
++ Bookcases
++ Chairs